Mechelen: Police

 The city of Mechelen uses ANPR cameras since September 2011 to check all inbound and outbound cars against a database of stolen, non-insured and cars listed for other reasons.
 In case of a positive match, an alarm is generated in the dispatching room, enabling the police to quickly intercept the car.
 Mechelen was one of the first cities in Belgium to use ANPR on this scale.
 As of early 2012, 1 million cars per week are checked in this way.
 Mechelen started this project with SAIT Zenitel.

-Mechelen and Willebroek form a unified local police zone since 1 January 2015.
+Mechelen and Willebroek formed a unified local police zone on 1 January 2015; it was extended with Puurs-Sint-Amands and Bornem on 1 January 2023, the zone now being called Rivierenland Police Zone.

+Demographics

+Mechelen is a diverse city with over 100 nationalities, and has a significant Muslim population.
+The city is estimated to be around 20% Muslim as of 2016, with much of the community of Moroccan origin.